 |Shimano||8||Unlock company profile|

 Source: GlobalData Patent Analytics

-Hyundai Motor is one of the leading innovators in road slope-based gearshift control with 83 patents.
+Hyundai is one of the leading innovators in road slope-based gearshift control with 83 patents.
 It has pioneered the use of active shift control (ASC) transmission technology, which enhances transmission efficiency by observing gear shifts 500 times per second and accurately modifying the transmission rotation speed to achieve faster shift times.
-Other companies innovating in this technology domain are Renault, Honda Motor, and Dana.
+Other companies innovating in this technology domain are Renault, Honda, and Dana.

 To further understand the key themes and technologies disrupting the automotive industry, access GlobalData’s latest thematic research report on Automotive.